-The Goulburn, Broken and Sevens waterways present a significant flood risk to the Shepparton / Mooroopna urban area and the immediate surrounds because their confluences are located within or adjacent to the urban area.
+The Goulburn, Broken and Sevens waterways present a significant flood risk to the Shepparton / Moorcopna urban area and the immediate surrounds because their confluences are located within or adjacent to the urban area.
 A further significant flood risk arises from locally intense storms over urban and peri-urban areas, such as East Shepparton.
-The generally flat nature and poor drainage characteristics of the East Shepparton area make it particularly vulnerable to intense and heavy continuous rain.
+The generally flat nature and poor drainage characteristics of the East Shepparton area make it particularly vulnerable to intense and heavy confinuous rain.

-Location From Location To Typical Travel Time Comments RIVERINE FLOODING - Goulburn River - see diagram below rises, peaks that extend for a number of hours and ree longer the peak and the slower the recession.
-Flood If to one-third the rate of rise (i.e. takes around 2.5 to 3 times longer). ession characteristics.
+Location From Location To Typical Travel Time Comments RIVERINE FLO RIVERINE FLOODING - Goulburn River - see diagram below Floods are characterised by: The further down the catchin steady rises, peaks that extend for a number of hours an ent the longer the peak and the slower the recession.
+Fix d recessions that are around one-ha ood volume determines rise and rec alf to one-third the rate of rise (i.e. takes around 2.5 to 3 times longer). ession characteristics.
 Eildon Seymour 48 hours Seymour Goulburn Weir 30 to 40 hours Seymour Murchison 40 to 60 hours Goulburn Weir Murchison 9 to 18 hours Generally around 10 hours or a little less.
 Can be as short as 3 hours Murchison Kialla West (Goulburn River) 15 to 25 hours In 1974, peak on Goulburn at Kialla West occurred 15 hours after the Broken at Orrvale peaked while in 1993 the difference was 60 hours.

 Location From Location To Typical Travel Time Comments Murchison Shepparton 18 to 30 hours 20 hours or less if Goulburn dominant.
 24 to 36 hours if Broken - Sevens dominant.
 In 1992 & 2010, travel time for peak from Murchison to Shepparton was ~1.5 days.
 Kialla West (Goulburn) Shepparton Up to 12 hours When Broken - Sevens dominant, peak at Shepparton can be at the same time or a little before peak at Goulburn at Kialla West.
-Shepparton McCoys Bridge 46 hours Shepparton Echuca 7 days RIVERINE FLOO DING - Seven Creeks - see diagram below The recession at Kialla West is arc und one-third to one-quarter the rate of rise (i.e. takes around 3 to 4 times longer).
-Euroa Kialla West (Mitchell Road Bridge over Seven Creeks) 26 to 50 hours 26 to 30 hours for floods ~6m and over at Kialla West.
+Shepparton McCoys Bridge 46 hours Shepparton Echuca 7 days RIVERINE FLOO DING - Seven Creeks - see diagram below The recession at Kiella West is aro und one-third to one-quarter the rate of rise (i.e. takes around 3 to 4 times longer).
+Euroa Kialla West (Mitchell Road Bridge over Seven Creeks) 26 to 50 hours 26 to 30 hours for floods -6m and over at Kialla West.
 35 to 48 hours if between 4.5m and 6m but 30 to 36 hours if 2nd flood in past 3 weeks or rain across lower catchment similar to upper catchment.
-Kialla West (Seven Cks) Shepparton 18 to ~60 hours 18 to 21 hours if Broken and Seven Creeks dominant Time increases towards 30+ hours under neutral conditions but can be as high 60 hours.
-Peak at Kialla West (the gauge is located immediately downstream from the Mitchell Road Bridge) occurs around 6 - 24 hours earlier than at the Broken River at Orrvale.
-Median time is around 15 hours but the usual range is 12-18 hours.
-In general terms, peak occurs at about the same time as at (or within a few hours of) the Broken River at Gowangardie.
-Travel time from Kialla West to Shepparton increases as Goulburn dominance builds.
-RIVERINE FLOODING - Broken River - see diagram below After a slow peak, the recession at Orrvale is around one-third the rate of rise (i.e. takes a around 2.5 to 3 times longer).
+Kialla West (Seven Cks) Shepparton 18 to ~60 hours 18 to 21 hours if Broken and Seven Creeks dominant.
+Time increases towards 30+ hours under neutral conditions but can be as high 60 hours. the Broken River at Orrval In general terms, peak occ auge is located immediately downstream le.
+Median time is around 15 hours but th curs at about the same time as at (or with est to Shepparton increases as Goulburn he usual range is 12-18 i nin a few hours of) the Br RIVERINE FLOO DING - Broken River - see o diagram below After a slow peak, the recession at Orrvale is around one-third the rate of rise (i.e. takes around 2.5 to 3 times longer).
 Benalla Casey's Weir 6 to 12 hours Tends to cluster around 7 to 9 hours.
 Benalla Gowangardie Weir 18 to 37 hours Think in terms of 26 to 30 hours but faster if good rain downstream from Benalla or 2 nd flood.
 Benalla Orrvale 31 to 54 hours Tends to cluster around 36 to 42 hours.